Looking for the best walks in North London? You’ve come to the right place!

 A favourite of many locals, this walk is a bit of an open secret.
 At the weekends it’s popular with runners, walkers, cyclists, and dog walkers.

-Parts of the walk are raised, embankments and former railway bridges over residential streets.
+Parts of the walk are raised, embankments and former railway bridges over residential streets and a few small local high streets.
 Others pass through cuttings, with steep banks thick with greenery on either side.

 Crouch End Station And The Spriggan